 I am pleased to see that yet again, the big manufacturers have decided to keep the megapixel race at bay.

-The 1Dx II’s sensor is coming in at 20.2 effective megapixels (which includes gapless micro lenses for enhanced low-light performance).
+The 1Dx II's sensor is coming in at 20.2 effective megapixels.
+The sensor includes gapless micro lenses for enhanced low-light performance.

-I always hoped that the manufacturers would concentrate more on image quality rather than pixel counting and it seems that is the way they have gone/are going.
+I always hoped that the manufacturers would concentrate more on image quality rather than pixel counting and it seems that is the way they are going.

-I have heard so many people saying 36mp’s on the Nikon DSLR’s is way too much and the file sizes are huge (and take up a lot of disk space for each outing).
+I have heard so many people saying 36mp's on the Nikon DSLR's is way too much.
+The file sizes are huge and take up a lot of disk space for each outing.

 All we (I) need to see now is what the quality of stills coming from this camera are like.
 Pin sharp detail and great low-light shooting should be a no brainer.

-The video features on the Canon 1Dx Mark II are second to none…well, they are second to a few dedicated video cameras perhaps but for a DSLR, they are pretty good!
+The video features on the Canon EOS 1Dx Mark II are second to none.
+Well, they are second to a few dedicated video cameras perhaps but for a DSLR, they are pretty good!

 Note: With those specs for 4K video (60fps/800mbps), you are going to need a POWERFUL computer to handle those files.

-Using the new touch screen, you are able to adjust focussing whilst filming and you can now grab 8.8 megapixel frame grabs to check focus and perhaps even use online or for prints.
+Using the new touch screen, you are able to adjust focussing whilst filming.
+You can now grab 8.8 megapixel frame grabs to check focus and perhaps even use online or for prints.

 Along with all the usual wireless features, super-rugged magnesium alloy body etc, this release looks like a veritable beast of a camera.
 I just hope the stills quality match what one would expect from a camera due for release at around $6,000.

-The audio features of the 1Dx are not the best but that is only to be expected from a mirrored DSLR.
-There simply isn’t the space to have dual XLR output terminals so you get an internal monaural microphone or stereo audio recording via an external stereo microphone jack.
+The audio features of the Canon EOS 1Dx Mark II are not the best but that is only to be expected from a mirrored DSLR.
+There simply isn't the space to have dual XLR output terminals so you get an internal monaural microphone or stereo audio recording via an external stereo microphone jack.